JaskirtKaler/Medbuzz/README.md

 pod install
 ```

-Best practice is to also do `rm -rf build/`, then `xcodebuild clean` as this will reset the build cache for XCode.
+Best practice is to also do `rm—rf build/` and then `xcodebuild clean`, as this will reset the XCode build cache.

 ### Deployment